xyliatgithub/IntroInfoSec2020-OLD/lab2/README.md

 ## Submission Details

-- Due date of this assignment will be announced on Blackboard.
 - You can work in a group up to two people.
 Each group only needs to submit one report in PDF format.
 - Please list group members in your report explicitly.
 - Only typed reports are accepted.